 4. Uber long trains and overskirts

 The joys of cold weather means there’s every excuse for sumptuous fabric and endless yards of organza, lace, or tulle.
 Layer up with full overskirts or go all-out with a mesmerising train that goes on for miles.
 The new 2018 Enzoani collection is full of complete show-stopper trains which completely wowed our guests at our recent Wedding Edit, with audible gasps in the audience.
-Our LOVE bride Rachel, showed this train off to magnificent effect!
+Our LOVE bride Rachel, showed her train off to magnificent effect too!

 5. Shimmer & Sparkle